 Put simply, polyurea is a subset of polyurethane.
 It is a coating that seals and exhibits excellent chemical, stain, and abrasion resistance.
-The high elongation rate that polyurea provides makes for a flexible (relatively speaking) surface.
+The high elongation rate of polyurea makes for a flexible (relatively speaking) surface.
 Coatings that flex provide very high abrasion and scratch resistance.
 This is one of the reasons why polyurethane and polyurea is a much better top coat than epoxy for most environments.

 Polyurea is actually fairly new for a coating.
-It was commercially developed in the 1990’s and was most known in the industry as a spray-on coating for bed liners, pipe linings, water tanks, pool coatings, and etc. When mixed with a catalyst in a sprayer it can cure in as little as 5 seconds.
+It was commercially developed in the 1990’s and was most known in the industry as a spray-on coating for bed liners, pipe linings, water tanks, pool coatings, etc. When mixed with a catalyst in a sprayer it can cure in as little as 5 seconds.
 It can also be applied in extreme cold and warm temperature conditions.

-It was later developed as a 2-part polyurea polyaspartic roll-on concrete floor coating.
-It has become very popular with many garage floor installation companies.
+It was later developed as a 2-part polyurea polyaspartic roll-on concrete floor coating that has become very popular with many garage floor installation companies.
 The cure rates of less than two hours can provide a 1 day return to service for a complete garage floor coating system.
 This can be an advantage when selling this type of coating over a standard epoxy garage floor system that requires a minimum of three days to cure before full return to service.

 Why single-part polyurea coatings are better than epoxy paint kits

 One particular formulation that has been introduced to the floor coating industry in recent years is single-part moisture cured polyurea.
 Most polyurea formulas require mixing of a part-A resin and part-B catalyst – just as epoxy does.